Ambien Abuse Side Effects, Symptoms, and Addiction Treatment

 - Dangerously slowed breathing.

 - Bradycardia, or slow heart rate.

-Abrupt cessation of Ambien can cause withdrawal symptoms, especially after using the drug for a prolonged period of time and at high dosages.
-Withdrawal symptoms may last for weeks depending on the degree of use.
+Abrupt cessation of Ambien use can cause withdrawal symptoms, especially after a person uses the drug for a prolonged period of time and at high dosages.
+Withdrawal symptoms may last for weeks, depending on the degree of use.